Ghabriel/Z-Script/README.md

 # Z-Script

-A set of utilities that easily allow creating command-line scripts.
+A set of utilities that make it easy to create command-line scripts.

 ## Installation